moment/luxon/contributing.md

 Once you're sure your bugfix or feature makes sense for Luxon, make sure you take these steps:

  1. Be sure to add tests and run them with `gulp test`
  1. Be sure you run `gulp lint!` before you commit.
+Note this will modify your source files to line up with the style guidelines.
  1. Make sure you add or ESDoc annotations appropriately.
 You can run `gulp docs` to generate the HTML for them.
 They land in the `build/docs` directory.
  1. To test in your browser, run `gulp site` and then open `build/demo/global.html`.
 You can access Luxon classes in the console like `window.luxon.DateTime`.
  1. To test in Node, run `gulp cjs` and then run something like `var DateTime = require('./build/cjs/luxon).DateTime`.